periph/website/site/content/platform/odroid-c1.md

 - 25x GPIO pins on the main J2 header

-# Buying

-You can buy it directly from [HardKernel](http://hardkernel.com) or resellers.

 # Support

 The ODROID-C1, ODROID-C1+, and ODROID-C0 boards are supported when running a